How to Write Attention-Grabbing Career Summary

 3) Use Keywords

 You should use the most relevant keywords in your career summary as well.
 There is no exception.
 Since it is algorithms in applicant tracking systems that are mostly responsible for selecting your resume, you should meet their requirements to increase your chances of passing the ATS successfully.
-Moreover, the best US resume writers claim that selecting keywords from the job description and inserting it naturally in your resume summary is the best way to learn to speak the same language as your prospective company.
+Moreover, the best US resume writers claim that selecting keywords from the job description and inserting them naturally in your resume summary is the best way to learn to speak the same language as your prospective company.

 4) Sound Professional

-It would be wrong to assume that while telling a story about you, you can lower the standards of professional communication.
+It would be wrong to assume that while telling a story about yourself, you can lower the standards of professional communication.
 You should sound proactive and interested, but this does not mean turning your career summary into a simple description.
 Your language should be elaborate but free of clichés.
 You should tie your best skills and abilities with the goals and vision of the company.
 This combination is the best way to get a job interview in the company you dream about.

 5) Match Your Professional Summary to the Occasion

 Be prepared that you will need to change your career summary to fit every job description you find interesting and worth applying to.
-The formulae ‘written once and sent to hundreds of employers’ does not work anymore.
+The formulae ‘written once and sent to hundreds of employers’ do not work anymore.
 Hiring managers seek candidates capable of doing research about the company and using it to write from scratch, or at least edit, their professional resumes.
 Moreover, the keywords and the overall tone of your summary may differ depending on the employer you choose.
 Therefore, if you really seek employment with your dream company, spare some time to proofread, edit and polish your resume so that it sounds perfectly fit for the position in question.
 Focus on your career summary most because it is the main introductory part of your resume.
 It often receives the most attention.
 Write coherently and concisely but cover all the important aspects of your career to match the employer’s expectations.